ngxs/store/docs/introduction/installation.md

 ### Plugins to optionally install using the schematics

-- DEVTOOLS
+- Ngxs developer tools plugin
-- FORM
+- Ngxs form plugin
-- HMR
+- Ngxs HMR plugin
-- LOGGER
-- ROUTER
+- Ngxs logger plugin
-- STORAGE
+- Ngxs router plugin
-- STORE
+- Ngxs storage plugin
-- WEBSOCKET
+- Ngxs websocket plugin

 You can find more information about plugins on the [plugins page](https://www.ngxs.io/plugins).

 🪄 **This command will**:

 - Update `package.json` dependencies with `@ngxs/store`
+- Update `package.json` dependencies with the selected plugins
 - Install dependencies by executing `npm install`

 If your project is standalone one:

-- Update the `providers` array of your selected project array with `provideStore()`
+- Update the `providers` array of your selected project with `provideStore([])`

 If your application is module based: